kedro-org/kedro/docs/source/get_started/new_project.md

 There are a few ways to create a new project once you have [set up Kedro](install.md):

-* You can [create a Kedro project populated with template code](#create-a-new-project-containing-example-code) that acts as a starter example.
-There is a [range of Kedro starter projects](../starters/starters.md#list-of-official-starters) available to use.
+* You can use `kedro new` to [create a basic Kedro project](#create-a-basic-project) containing project directories and basic code, which you can configure depending on the tooling you need, but otherwise empty to extend as you need.
-* You can use `kedro new` to [create a basic Kedro project](#create-a-new-empty-project) containing project directories and basic code, but empty to extend as you need.
+* You can use `kedro new` and [pass in a configuration file](#create-a-basic-project-from-a-configuration-file) to manually control project details such as the name, folder and package name.
-* You can use `kedro new` and [pass in a configuration file](#create-a-new-empty-project-from-a-configuration-file) to manually control project details such as the name, folder and package name.
+* You can [create a Kedro project populated with starter code](#create-a-new-project-containing-starter-code) from the [range of Kedro starter projects](../starters/starters.md#list-of-official-starters) available.

 For any new project, once it is created, you need to navigate to its project folder and install its dependencies: `pip install -r requirements.txt`